DirtyDabe23/public_Configs_Misc/# The Creed of Pi Lambda Phi Fraternity.md

-# The Creed of Pi Lambda Phi Fraternity with Commentary by David J. Drosdick
+# The Creed of Pi Lambda Phi Fraternity
+# With Commentary by David J. Drosdick
 **The commentary is the express viewpoints of David J. Drosdick, first authored in 2011, modified in 2025.**
 **As it was a Social Fraternity, the original text is gendered / exclusively 'men'.
 My commentary is non-gendered.**
 **[Information about Pi Lambda Phi Social Fraternity can be found here](https://www.pilambdaphi.org/about/creed-values/)**

-***“That all Men are created Free and Equal.”***
+***Original: “That all Men are created Free and Equal.”***
 - Commentary:
     - All people are created unchained, unbound by another's will and are free to do what they want within the limitations of just laws.
     - At birth, therefore creation, we are truly unbound by societies influence.